Rebecca Ghilardi

-Rebecca Ghilardi (born 10 October 1999) is an Italian pair skater.
-With her skating partner, Filippo Ambrosini, she a two-time European Championship medalist, four-time ISU Grand Prix medalist, six-time ISU Challenger Series medalist, the 2024 Italian national champion, and a six-time Italian national silver medalist (2019-23 and 2025).
-The pair represented Italy at the 2022 Winter Olympics.
+Rebecca Ghilardi (born 10 October 1999) is an Italian retired pair skater.
+With her skating partner, Filippo Ambrosini, she a two-time European Championship medalist, four-time ISU Grand Prix medalist, six-time ISU Challenger Series medalist, the 2024 Italian national champion, and a seven-time Italian national silver medalist (2019–23, 2025–26).
+The pair represented Italy at the 2022 and 2026 Winter Olympics.

 Career

 Early years

 Ghilardi began learning to skate in 2007.
 Competing in ladies' singles, she became the Italian novice silver medalist in March 2013 and earned the junior silver medal in December of the same year.
 She was coached by Tiziana Rosaspina.

 Ghilardi last appeared in ladies' singles in December 2015.
 In 2016, she teamed up with Filippo Ambrosini to compete in pair skating.

-2016–2017 season
+Partnership with Filippo Ambrosini

+2016–2017 season: Debut of Ghilardi/Ambrosini

 Making their international debut, Ghilardi/Ambrosini won the bronze medal at the 2016 CS Lombardia Trophy in September.
 They took bronze at the International Cup of Nice a month later.
 In December, they became the Italian national bronze medalists.
 They placed fourteenth in the short program, eleventh in the free skate and eleventh overall at the 2017 European Championships, which took place in January in Ostrava, Czech Republic.
 They trained under Rosanna Murante and Tiziana Rosaspina in Bergamo.